DogoeDude/PortFolio/README.md

     JavaScript – To implement interactive features and dynamic content.
     Live Server – To run the project using the extension live server.
     GitHub – To host the project and manage version control.
+    FormSpree - Emailing the ePortfolio developer.

-Instructions for Replication or Contribution:
+Instructions for Replication:

     1. Make sure you have a code editor like VS Code installed on your machine.
     2. You should have Node.js installed on your machine.